Our Team

 Recognized for her work on rural homelessness and family support, she's a frequent speaker at conferences and a recipient of "Best Administrator" from the National Association for the Education of Homeless Children.

-With 28 years of marriage and two adult children, Gail resides in South Whidbey.
+With 28 years of marriage, two adult children, and 5 grandchildren Gail resides in South Whidbey.

 Family Support Specialist + South Whidbey School District's Homeless Liaison